meta-llama/llama-stack/docs/source/getting_started/index.md

 A Llama Stack agent is a simple autonomous system that can perform tasks by combining a Llama model for reasoning with tools (e.g., RAG, web search, code execution, etc.) for taking actions.

-At minimum, an agent requires a Llama model for inference and at least one tool that it can use.

 In Llama Stack, we provide a server exposing multiple APIs.
 These APIs are backed by implementations from different providers.
 For this guide, we will use [Ollama](https://ollama.com/) as the inference provider.